-Where the renewal option is exercisable by the Group (lessee), these have been included in the lease liability.
+Where the renewal option is exercisable by the Group (lessee) and are reasonably expected to be exercised, these have been included in the lease liability.

-22. Financial Risk Management
+24. Financial Risk Management

 Introduction and overview

 A financial instrument is any contract that gives rise to a financial asset of one enterprise and financial liability or equity instrument of another enterprise.